Juicern/RGG-Parsing/README.md

 1. Complete the data structures
 2. Complete the graph-replacement algorithm
 3. Write test for the above and fix all the bugs

+## 6 May 2021 Update

+Finish the fuction reading host graph and productions from the local file.
+And pass the test.